gijsentius/BeeDare/README.md

-frontend contains the app
-the frontend branch is functioning as the master branch for the frontend and therefor changes must be merged into this branch via a pull request!
+The frontend branch is functioning as the master branch for the frontend and therefore changes must be merged into this branch via a pull request!